Chart Color Schemes

 The employment landscape in Ballina presents a mixed picture: unemployment remains low at 3.5%, yet recent job losses have affected its comparative national standing

-Ballina has a skilled workforce with essential services sectors well represented, and an unemployment rate of 3.5% as of June 2025.
-There are 7,618 residents in work, with the unemployment rate being 0.1% lower than Rest of NSW's rate of 3.7%.
+Ballina has a skilled workforce with an unemployment rate of 3.5% as of June 2025.
+There are 7,618 residents employed, which is 0.1% below the Rest of NSW's rate of 3.7%.

-Workforce participation is significantly lower at 47.0%, compared to Rest of NSW's 56.4%.
-Key industries of employment among residents are health care & social assistance, retail trade, and construction.
+Workforce participation in Ballina is 47.0%, lower than the regional average of 56.4%.
+Key industries of employment among residents include health care & social assistance, retail trade, and construction.
 Health care & social assistance has notable concentration with employment levels at 1.3 times the regional average.
-Conversely, agriculture, forestry & fishing shows lower representation at 2.1% compared to the regional average of 5.3%.
+Conversely, agriculture, forestry & fishing shows lower representation at 2.1% versus the regional average of 5.3%.

-Many residents commute elsewhere for work based on Census working population data.
-Between June 2024 and June 2025, Ballina's labour force decreased by 4.8%, employment declined by 4.3%, causing unemployment to fall by 0.4 percentage points.
-Rest of NSW saw an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising by 0.4 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ballina's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Many residents commute elsewhere for work based on Census data.
+In the year to June 2025, Ballina's labour force decreased by 4.8%, with employment declining by 4.3%, causing unemployment to fall by 0.4 percentage points.
+Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, and unemployment rising by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project a 6.6% increase over five years and 13.7% over ten years.
+However, applying these projections to Ballina's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment